gregharding/TUIOSimulator/README.md

-# TUIOSimulator v1.1
+# TUIOSimulator v1.2

-**Simple Unity/C# TUIO v1.1 simulator for OS X, Windows, iOS, and Android.**
+**Simple Unity/C# TUIO v1.1 simulator for MacOS, Windows, iOS, and Android.**

 Send and receive [TUIO](http://www.tuio.org/) cursors and object data to and from TUIO server/client apps.
-Can be built for any platforms that Unity 5.x and TouchScript run on.
-(Tested on OS X, Win 7/10, iOS.)

 Defaults to sending TUIO to 127.0.0.1:3333 and receiving incoming TUIO on port 33333.
 The settings screen saves a history of the most recent connections.